 8. Harvest Quality Vision – HQV

-The Harvest Quality Vision (HQV) is one of the recent farming technologies for a commercial farm innovations that make easier the harvesting process of crops.
+The Harvest Quality Vision (HQV) is one of the recent farming technologies for commercial farm innovations that make easier the harvesting process of crops.
 Generally, HQV technology uses computerized scanners to collect and define the quality and quantity of crops.
-The artificial intelligence-biased software makes an alert whenever there are diseases, defects, and quantity shortages of crops.
-So, disciplinary measurements can be taken in the harvesting process.

-Moreover, HQV technology helps farmers to produce more and, consistent crops production at higher quality.
+Moreover, HQV technology helps farmers to produce more and, consistent crop production at higher quality.
 Currently, this technology is available for modern apple grading and sorting in European countries.
 It also plans to roll out grading systems for other crop types.

 9. Vertical Farming

 Vertical Farming is comparatively old but, one of the most effective farming technology for modern farming throughout the world.
 This type of farming has already been introduced by the whole world.
-The economic importance of vertical farming can’t be described in a word.
-Skyscrapers, used warehouses, or shipping containers are also used for vertical farming.

-Modern skyscrapers are designed in high populated cities with a vertical farming-friendly system.
-Controlled environment technology is used in vertical farming.
-As crops or gardening is grown vertically, the efficiency of water, land increases the production.
 According to BBC research, the total market value of vertical farming will be $6.4bn by 2023.
 The good news is that many Govt. and NGOs are providing training in poor countries in the development of vertical farming.

 10. Robotics

 Probably there is no shortage of speculation among the common people on how robotics could positively impact the production of food and crops.
-The world is changing and people divers from their occupation, so there is a shortage of labor in the farming sector.
-High-value crops that require intensive labor to care for and harvest are now dependent on the robotics system.
+The world is changing and people are divers from their occupation, so there is a shortage of labor in the farming sector.

 Today, labor availability is a big concern within the commercial farming sector.
-Currently, robotics assistance in farming, planting, fertilizing, monitoring, harvesting, is increasing in developed countries.
+Currently, robotics assistance in farming, planting, fertilizing, monitoring, and harvesting, is increasing in developed countries.
 The big farm usually uses a robotics system to produce more products efficiently and earn more.

 Conclusion